Profitability Index: How It Can Help You Make Prudent Real Estate Investing Decisions

 Rule of Thumb

-Of course, profitability index is just one of many approaches investors take when trying to make a prudent real estate investing decision, and by itself it offers little.
-But when taken in conjunction with other investment methods and returns, the index can be a helpful tool.
+Profitability index is just one of many approaches investors take when trying to make a prudent real estate investing decision, and by itself it offers little.
+But when taken in conjunction with other investment methods and returns the index can be a helpful tool.

 Here's to your real estate investing success!

 So You Know